Copy and paste the below script into your own website or blog to embed this book.

 “It’s such a pleasure to finally meet you,” he said.
 “I don’t know if your mother ever told you, but we were good friends back in the day.
 I knew your dad, too.
 He was a few years above me in school.”

-Laura McHugh is the author of The Weight of Blood, which won both the 2015 International Thriller Writers award and a Silver Falchion award for best first novel, and was nominated for a Barry award and an Alex award.
-She spent part of her childhood in the town of Keokuk, Iowa, where Arrowood is set, and now lives in Columbia, Missouri, with her husband and two young children.
+Laura McHugh is the internationally bestselling author of The Weight of Blood, winner of an International Thriller Writers Award and a Silver Falchion Award for best first novel, and Arrowood, an International Thriller Writers Award finalist for best novel.
+McHugh lives in Missouri with her husband and daughters.